 Our programme lasts a year, and you’ll train in at least two good schools.
 The principles of academic rigour in a School Direct programme are the same as on university-led courses.
 School Direct courses all result in qualified teacher status (QTS).
 All this means that school-led courses have very high rates of employment and trainee satisfaction.

 What is a ‘SCITT’ and why choose this route?

 SCITT is School Centered Initial Teacher Training.
 With School Direct you’re selected for training by the ITT team at Hungerhill in partnership with the Sheffield SCITT.
-Choosing a SCITT gives you an alternative route into teacher-training that allows you to be trained by experienced, practising teachers in a school-based setting, as well as completing a University Accredited PGCe.
+Choosing a SCITT gives you an alternative route into teacher-training that allows you to be trained by experienced, practising teachers in a school-based setting, as well as completing a University Accredited PGC.

 Our approach is based on what our partnership Headteachers, who lead “good” and “outstanding” schools, are looking for in their Newly Qualified Teachers.
 They do not require the traditional University based PGCE qualifications (although our course does include Master’s accreditation).
 Our Headteachers recognise the quality of trainees who have spent the whole year in school, experiencing the full calendar cycle of the school year and being involved in every aspect of the professional teacher’s role in their schools.
 They find teachers trained this way are better prepared for the rigours of qualified teaching and progress more quickly in their careers in their schools.